SUSSdeveloper/SUSSprg/README.md

    </pre>
 If the server fails to boot with the new kernel, enter the BIOS settings and disable the Secure Boot option.

-11. To verify a successful installation, confirm that `suss' appears in the output of:
+11. To verify a successful installation, confirm that `suss` appears in the output of:
    <pre>
    ls /sys/module/tcp_cubic/parameters
    </pre>